 All of the above programs are great, and they are the first steps toward an integrated strategy for brands to develop benefits for society while also developing private benefits for shareholders.

-6. How can the business community come together to make real, positive change? (and what are the risks or advantages for those who decide to collaborate with competitors to help drive change rather than try to go it alone?)
+How can the business community come together to make real, positive change?
+(And what are the risks or advantages for those who decide to collaborate with competitors to help drive change, rather than try to go it alone?)

-Kevin Whilden is President & Co-founder of Sustainable Surf, a company that works with key players within the surfing industry to dramatically improve the environmental performance of their products and services.
-He will participate in a panel that will explore the relationships between brands and NGOs and the translation of sustainable business value metrics through the lens of surfing at the Sustainable Brand 2012 Conference June 4-7 in San Diego, CA.
+Whilden will participate in a panel that will explore the relationships between brands and NGOs and the translation of sustainable business value metrics through the lens of surfing at the Sustainable Brand 2012 Conference June 4-7 in San Diego, CA.